-The graffiti-filled streets of east London are home to some of the city’s funkiest shops, busiest bars and most lauded restaurants.
+The graffiti-filled streets of East London are home to some of the city’s funkiest shops, busiest bars and most lauded restaurants.
 So, it’s no great surprise the area has become one of the hottest in town, evident today in its long list of upmarket hotels.
 But for the frugal travellers among us, there are (thankfully) more than a few budget-friendly hotels that allow you to stay in the heart of the action without breaking the bank – leaving more money to splurge on things to eat, drink and do.

-A homely 1970s vibe welcomes you at Mama Shelter, an eclectic urban hideaway in the backstreets of east London.
-Mismatched patterns and furniture are the norm here, all brought together to create a quirky space often lacking in budget hotels.
-The rooms are also full of personality, be it loony-tune masks slung over mirrors or suggestive toiletries in the bathrooms (Mama Want To Cream You Up, reads the hand cream provided).
-And no stay would be complete without getting up on stage at the on-site karaoke lounge, to belt out your favourite song into a retro microphone.
+A homely 1970s vibe welcomes you at Mama Shelter, an eclectic urban hideaway in the backstreets of East London.
+Mismatched patterns and furniture are the norm here – all brought together to create a quirky space often lacking in budget hotels.
+The rooms are also full of character, be it Looney Tunes masks slung over mirrors or suggestive toiletries in the bathrooms (“Mama wants to cream you up,” reads the hand cream provided).
+And no stay would be complete without getting up on stage at the on-site karaoke lounge, where you can belt out your favourite song into a retro microphone.

 You might not have known that the Whitechapel sits on the site of a former textile factory, but once you’ve explored inside, you might start to wonder about its industrial past.
 The Crittall windows, brick exterior and sleek, metal-accented interiors bring a factory-like style to the building, with the pops of red perhaps a reference to the London buses and telephone boxes of today.
 With Brick Lane and central Shoreditch right around the corner, a stay here means you’re never more than a short stroll from the many highlights of London’s bustling East End.